Site logo

 The “wild horse” heritage means trailing is in their genes.
 They’re accustomed to harsh weather, especially desert-like conditions.

 They can travel long distances with no qualms.
 Their bravery is another trait that rarely goes unnoticed.
-They’re very calm in new environments.
+They’re also calm in new environments.

 The Tennessee walking horse is famous for its unique, comfortable gait.
 The horses can perform a flat-foot walk, running walk, or canter, each graceful and pleasing.
 Additionally, they can perform the rack, fox trots, single-foot, and stepping pace walks.